-Abuse lawyer, Rachel Thain, was asked for help from a family in relation to an assault suffered by their mother.
+Our specialist abuse team were asked for help from a family in relation to an assault suffered by their mother.
 She was elderly and suffering from advanced dementia.
 Due to her age and ill health, she resided in a specialist care home.

 In the early hours of the morning another resident entered the woman’s bedroom and committed a serious sexual assault.
 Based on the evidence available, it is believed she was raped.
-The male resident was discovered by staff at the home in her bed, her naked from the waist down.
+The male resident was discovered by staff at the home in her bed, naked from the waist down.

 The Police were alerted and the male in question was changed with offences against our client.
 However, he lacked mental capacity himself and was given a conditional discharge on medical grounds.
 This was a disappointing outcome for the family in the circumstances and they wanted to know if they could bring a care home assault claim.

-Rachel identified two important considerations:
+Our team identified two important considerations:

-- Her client was very vulnerable; and
+- Our client was very vulnerable; and

 - There were concerns regarding the man’s inappropriate conduct prior to the incident in question.